AlexThomp1/CSU-Senior-Project/README.md

 # Easy Image File Type Converter

-Easy Image File Type Converter is a simple to use desktop application for Windows that converts images of commom file types into other common file types in a few seconds.
+Easy Image File Type Converter is a simple to use desktop application for Windows that converts images of common file types into other common file types in a few seconds.
 The current accepted file types for importing and exporting are: PNG, JPG/JPEG, WEBP, TIFF, and BMP.

 ## Compile/Deploy